Thank you for hanging out

 welcome to i wish this would endo

-Hi I’m Aubrey and I have endometriosis.
-I am a health and nutrition coach, a yoga teacher, a doula and an event coordinator.
+Hi, I’m Aubrey, and I have endometriosis.
+I am a health and nutrition coach, a yoga teacher, a doula, and an event coordinator.
 I love to cook and write poetry.
 I enjoy hiking and swimming.
 I try to enjoy the small pleasures in life while managing my illness.

 This is my story.

-In summer of 2021, I decided to stop taking my birth control.
-My body still feels like shit most of the time, but i’m no longer pumping hormones into my body to treat a disease that is negatively affected by hormones.
+In the summer of 2021, I decided to stop taking my birth control.
+My body still feels like shit most of the time, but I’m no longer pumping hormones into my body to treat a disease that is negatively affected by hormones.
 For now, I’ve decided to test out literally every method, therapy, product, etc. known to man to treat this debilitating disease.
 Please join me on this journey into the abyss that is endometriosis.
-Together we are going to discover new things and see if we can give those who suffer from endometriosis and similar illnesses some peace!
+Together, we are going to discover new things and see if we can give those who suffer from endometriosis and similar illnesses some peace!

 Comments